ElektraInitiative/libelektra/src/bindings/jna/README.md

 \\ OutOfMemoryException is thrown
 ```

-Another example is the `range` plugin which throws the equivalent java exception:
+Another example is the `range` plugin which throws the equivalent Java exception:

 ```java
 NativeElektraPlugin rangePlugin = null;